Part 2: Objects and Properties

 2. Select the From Standard Object Database () method.

-The U.S. Strategic Command (USSTRATCOM) currently keeps track of thousands of space objects.
+The U.S. Strategic Command (USSTRATCOM) keeps track of thousands of space objects.
 These objects constitute the space object catalog.
 While most of the catalog is made available to the public, some information is restricted.
 AGI provides the publicly released information for use with STK in the form of satellite database files and two-line mean element files (TLEs).

 4. Click Insert....

-5. In the Name or ID: field, enter 25544 (the SSC number or Satellite Catalog Number)
+5. In the Name or ID field, enter 25544 (the SSC number or Satellite Catalog Number).

 6. Click Search.

-7. In the Results: field, select ISS (Zarya).
+7. In the Results field, select ISS (Zarya).

 8. Click Insert.